 There's nothing Ed Miliband likes more than a good old Q&A at a school or college.

-Such is the level of his interest in these events that they have become a bit of a running theme in this general election and Cleveland College, in North Yorkshire.
+Such is the level of his interest in these events that they have become a bit of a running theme in this general election campaign.

-Mr Miliband kicked off his tour of the nation's schools several months ago,
+Mr Miliband kicked off his tour of the nation's schools several months ago, when his education vision was outlined in the hall of his old Haverstock School, in Camden, London.